ye-ses/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The 6-third_line file prints only the third line of the iacta file when executed. the character file was added-shit updated readme file and added cwd state file
+The 6-third_line file prints only the third line of the iacta file when executed. the character file was added-shit updated readme file and added cwd state file the 9th file duplicates the last line of the file